Jamie Van Natta

 Jamie Van Natta (born March 31, 1978) is an American compound archer.
-She is the current World Archery number four in women's compound archery.
-The highest ranking she has reached is the first position, which she reached for the last time in May 2009.
+The highest ranking she has reached in women's compound archery is the first position, which she reached for the last time in May 2009.

 Van Natta is a resident of Toledo, Ohio and have degrees in computer science engineering with a minor in philosophy from the University of Toledo.
 During the World Cup in Antalya, Turkey she went scuba diving and prior to winning two gold medals at the World Archery Championships in Berlin, Germany she took a tour of the city.
 When she was in Varese, Italy with Petra Ericsson, she had an honor to meet a parachutist who almost landed on them while they were finishing the match.
 She also participated in the Archery World Cup, the final round of which was in Dubai.

 On November 28, 2008, Jamie Van Natta married Lausanne.